 Everything else follow the same guidelines provided for PNG-8s.

-This only applies images destine for the web and for the most part only PNGs as the gains for JPGs are negligible.9 Once you have your files exported the last step is to run them through an image optimizer.
+This only applies to images destined for the web and for the most part only PNGs as the gains for JPGs are negligible.
+9 Once you have your files exported the last step is to run them through an image optimizer.
 There are a ton of options for achieving this, and as I feel most comfortable with GUIs, I use ImageOptim.
 The command line alternative is PNGCrush.
-Mostly what the optimization is doing is stripping unneccessary metadata.
 Below you can see the gains from using optimization on various files:

 I hope this has helped clear up any confusion you've had about images.
 I'd just like to note that I'm using Photoshop CS6 and the settings may be slightly different on other versions.
 Now go make beautiful images that are super fast to load…